Emergency services

 Standards of dress and behaviour are modest.

-Be careful not to offend, especially outside resort areas.
+Be careful not to offend, especially outside resort areas, when visiting towns, villages and the outer islands.

 Ask for local advice if you're unsure of any customs.